flash62au/WiTcontroller/README.md

 ## Loading the code

 1. Download the Arduino IDE.
-(I prefer to use VSC, but you still need the Arduino IDE installed.)
+(I prefer to use VSC, but you still need to have the Arduino IDE installed.)
 2. Download or clone this repository.
 (Note: if you 'clone', it is easier to receive updates to the code.)
 3. Load the needed libraries to your PC (these can loaded from the library manager)
     * WiFi.h https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFi